If you've ever felt the frustration of managing multiple online accounts, whether…

 Square works perfectly for dealing in all kinds of wares in-person, from TVs and cribs to coffee and clothes; in short, you can use Square to sell all manner of goods.

-In addition to taking orders and processing payments, the app enables you, as a manager, to add staff to clock in and out.
+In addition to taking orders and processing payments, the app enables you, as a manager, to add staff and have them clock in and out.

 Additionally, you grant secure permission to employees, thereby retaining control over what they can access and view.
 Still, on the app, you can create and manage the customer directory.